Here’s our ultimate list of backpacking hygiene tips.

 10. Clean Your Clothes – 13 Backpacking Hygiene Tips

 If you’re on the trail for long durations, the unwashed clothes will accumulate.
 The only way to stay trail fresh is to quickly wash your filthy clothes.

 Doing loads of laundry in the wilderness isn’t an option.
 One pair of outer garments or underwear is the best you can do in a day.

 Most importantly, you need to pack clothing that will dry up quickly.
 Try to choose special quick-dry materials that are lightweight.
 While cotton is a breathable material, it takes longer to dry and can develop an odor quickly.

 One of the easiest ways of washing your clothes is to jump into a lake or a stream with your clothes on and then dry them in the sun.
 However, this isn’t a good option in fragile environments, where even the nanoparticles of synthetic clothing can harm aquatic organisms.

 The other method is to use a zip-up bag and some biodegradable cleaner.
 Put the clothes and some cleaner in the bag, add some water to fully immerse them and shake the bag thoroughly.

-Once the cleaning is done, empty the dirty water in a hole dug on the ground at least 200 feet away from the water source.
+Once the cleaning is done, empty the dirty water in a hole dug in the ground at least 200 feet from the water source.
 Refill the bag with water and wash the clothes until they are soap-free.

-If there’s no way to wash your clothes, try airing them out to reduce odors.
+If you cannot wash your clothes, try airing them out to reduce odors.
 Hang them in a windy place under direct sunlight to reduce bacterial growth.

 So what can you do about it?